mavas/tensorflow-certificate/README.md

 # tensorflow-work

-## About this repository

-This repository is just for some job-seeking; it's made for recruitors, circa January 2022.

-This repository contains my notebooks for attempting to complete the official TensorFlow certification.
+This repository contains recent notebooks for my work on completing the official TensorFlow certification.

+> On my first _**ever**_ visit to the web page at www.TensorFlow.org/certificate, I was exstatic to see that there was **finally** an official certification for the technology, and I began working on what it takes to achieve certification, as soon as possible.
+I did research to verify _**all of the content**_ and _**all of the work**_ required to pass the exam, and this repository is the result of that.

 <!---## The official TensorFlow Certificate is gold here